zalando/postgres-operator/docs/administrator.md

 Note that the service account in `operator-rbac.yaml` is named `zalando-postgres-operator`.
-You may have to change the `service_account_name` in the operator configmap and `serviceAccountName` in the postgres-operator deployment appropriately.
+You may have to change the `service_account_name` in the operator ConfigMap and `serviceAccountName` in the postgres-operator deployment appropriately.

-This is done intentionally, as to avoid breaking those setups that already work with the default `operator` account.
+This is done intentionally to avoid breaking those setups that already work with the default `operator` account.
 In the future the operator should ideally be run under the `zalando-postgres-operator` service account.

-The service account defined in  `operator-rbac.yaml` acquires some privileges not really used by the operator (i.e. we only need list and watch on configmaps), this is also done intentionally to avoid breaking things if someone decides to configure the same service account in the operator's configmap to run postgres clusters.
+The service account defined in `operator-rbac.yaml` acquires some privileges not really used by the operator (i.e. we only need `list` and `watch` on `configmaps` resources), this is also done intentionally to avoid breaking things if someone decides to configure the same service account in the operator's ConfigMap to run postgres clusters.

 ### Use taints and tolerations for dedicated PostgreSQL nodes